john-smilga/git-course/README.md

 `cd .git` and `ls` - will show you the contents of the .git directory.
 This is where git stores all the information about the repo, or `find .git`.

+`git status` - will show you the current state of your working directory and staging area, including what's staged, what's modified, and what's untracked.

 `git add`

 Adds files to the staging area (prepares them for commit).